-As part of our risk management process, to ensure suppliers understand our expectations, we communicate PSI's Conflict Minerals policy during our supplier conference outreach events as well as exclude new suppliers from the quoting process if its determined they are sourcing from Covered Countries and cannot positively determine that the smelters are conflict free.
+As part of our risk management process, to ensure suppliers understand our expectations, we communicate PSI's Conflict Minerals policy during our supplier conference outreach events.

 As described in our Conflict Minerals Survey, we engage any of our suppliers whom we have reason to believe are supplying us with 3TG from sources that may support conflict in the Covered Countries to establish an alternative source of 3TG that does not support such conflict, as provided in the OECD guidance.
 As of the date of this report, we have found no instances where it was necessary to terminate a contract or find a replacement supplier.